Header photo: Traffic stretching to Carillon point, looking south from NE 62nd Street, June, 2012, by Mark Taylor

-- To learn more about how to support this effort, including the online petition, click the “Support” tab.
+- To learn more about how to support this effort, including the online petition to limit residential density, click the “Support” tab.

 - To ask a question or provide input, use the “Contact” tab above, or click here.
 This page also has email contacts for the Kirkland City Council and Planning Commission.

 Over a year ago, one of our STOP team members met with a former City Council member.
 The purpose of the meeting was to seek out his advice on how best to “fight City Hall.”
 That advice?
 “Show up!
 Speak up!
 And keep it up!”

 That has been our motto for the past 2 1/2 years.
 Thanks to all for your support.